Chia-Network/cadt/docs/Remote_Installation_Guide.md

 When using the built-in Chia DataLayer HTTP service, files will be served from the default location of `~/.chia/mainnet/data_layer/db/server_files_location_mainnet/` where the last part `mainnet` will change to the name of the network you are connected to (such at `testnet11`).
 This path is configurable in the Chia config file `~/.chia/mainnet/config/config.yaml`.
 Also configurable is the port that the DataLayer HTTP service will listen on, which is 8575 by default.
 Be sure this port is open when using the DataLayer HTTP service.

+To add encryption to Chia DataLayer HTTP requests, use a reverse proxy such as [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) or [Apache](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html).
+Even simpler, Nginx or Apache (or any other web server software) can be configured to serve files directly from the DataLayer file directory at `~/.chia/mainnet/data_layer/db/server_files_location_mainnet/` by default.
+As long as the address to the files matches the value in the cadt `config.yaml` file for `DATALAYER_FILE_SERVER_URL`, remote CADT and Chia DataLayer instances will be able to read the files.

+To use cloud storage to serve the DataLayer files, they must first be synced to the service.
+This example describes how to set this up with Amazon S3, but any cloud storage that can serve files publicly could be used.
+Cloud storage provides an infinitely scalable and inexpensive storage location, and directs this traffic away from your CADT instance where potentially sensitive data is stored, giving this method some security benefits.

-First, create an S3 bucket and [give the public read access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteAccessPermissionsReqd.html).
+To start, create an S3 bucket and [give the public read access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteAccessPermissionsReqd.html).
 The server running Chia and CADT will need to write to this bucket, which can be done with access and secret keys from an IAM user, or, more preferably, an [instance profile](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-access-s3-bucket/) granting the EC2 instance access to the S3 bucket.
 Be sure to capture the public URL for this S3 bucket, as you will be using it when editing the configuration file for the CADT.

 Next you’ll need a script to sync the files from the Chia service up to the S3 bucket.
 This feature is under active development and is expected to be easier in the future, but currently the process requires installing the [official AWS CLI tool](https://aws.amazon.com/cli/), inotify-tools (`sudo apt install inotify-tools`) and then writing a custom syncing script.
 We offer the [following script](https://gist.github.com/TheLastCicada/e87b618a1f25c6e1a20b81501bbf7313#file-datalayer-s3-sync) as a starting point.
 The variables COMMAND and WATCHDIR will need to be altered to match the paths on your system and your S3 bucket name.
-By default, the path to the Chia DataLayer files that need to be synced is `~/.chia/mainnet/data_layer/db/server_files_location` for mainnet and `~/.chia/mainnet/data_layer/db/server_files_location_testnet10` when running on testnet.
+By default, the path to the Chia DataLayer files that need to be synced is `~/.chia/mainnet/data_layer/db/server_files_location_mainnet` for mainnet and `~/.chia/mainnet/data_layer/db/server_files_location_testnet11` when running on testnet11.

 Once the datalayer-s3-sync script is configured, copy it to `/usr/local/bin/datalayer-s3-sync` and make it executable with `chmod +x /usr/local/bin/datalayer-s3-sync`.
 You can then use the provided systemd file by copying it to `/etc/systemd/system/datalayer-s3-sync.service` and updating the “User” and “Group” in the datalayer-s3-sync.service file to match the user that Chia runs as on your system.
 Next do `sudo systemctl daemon-reload`.
 Now you can start the datalayer-s3-sync process with `sudo systemctl start datalayer-s3-sync` and enable it to start at boot with `systemctl enable datalayer-s3-sync`.